How to Make a Dog Collar? – Itsaboutdog

 on the other hand, can be dangerous.
 A tight collar might suffocate or smother your dog.
 Simultaneously, an overly loose collar might easily slide off or become hooked on railings or objects.

 A correctly fitted dog collar can also help to keep your pup safe.
 If your dog runs away, a leash with a label can alert others to the fact that your dog is microchipped, allowing them to be returned safely to you.
-Your contact information can be written on a label or on the collars.
+Your contact information can be written on a label or the collars.

 How to Make a Dog Collar?

 Life is better when you are living with a dog.
-We live in a time and age when grooming your dog to look good is quite common.
-If you’re utterly bored with store-bought dog collars, here are some exciting ideas to make a one-of-a-kind DIY collar for your furry friend.
+We live in a time and age when grooming your dog to look good is common.
+If you’re bored with store-bought dog collars, here are some exciting ideas to make a one-of-a-kind DIY collar for your furry friend.

 Standard DIY Dog Collar

 Making your DIY collar is not just about creating something of a design that you like.
 Most dog owners with large or extra-large dogs can easily understand how difficult it is to find a collar that appropriately suits their dog.
-Firstly you need to assemble certain basic supplies such as
+Firstly, you need to assemble certain basic supplies, such as

 1. Nylon webbing